mpopovic10/cookify/README.md

 Note: We keep old pipeline as a reference only, but for production, src/ folder is recommended.

-We also provide a Google Colab notebook link to allow insight to our cobnclusions and comments, as well as outputs: https://colab.research.google.com/drive/1gEd4TN6vSX3XSMjii869Ol5RsgeZds26?usp=sharing.
+We also provide a Google Colab notebook link to allow insight to our conclusions and comments, as well as outputs: https://colab.research.google.com/drive/1gEd4TN6vSX3XSMjii869Ol5RsgeZds26?usp=sharing.
 It is not for production purposes, but rather for gaining understanding about our process.
 For production use, the modular code in src/ is recommended.

 # Dataset
 ## Step 1: Data Source